ashleve/lightning-hydra-template/README.md

 ├── run.py                  <- Run any pipeline with chosen experiment configuration │
-├── .env.example            <- Template of the file for storing private environment variables ├── .autoenv.example        <- Template of the file for auto execution of bash commands ├── .gitignore              <- List of files/folders ignored by git ├── .pre-commit-config.yaml <- Configuration of automatic code formatting ├── conda_env_gpu.yaml      <- File for installing conda environment
+├── .env.example            <- Template of the file for storing private environment variables ├── .gitignore              <- List of files/folders ignored by git ├── .pre-commit-config.yaml <- Configuration of automatic code formatting
+├── conda_env_gpu.yaml      <- File for installing conda environment